 Besides outdoor recreation, Fort Collins offers public art in the form of pianos painted with colorful murals around town, unique boutique shops, and brewery tours.

-During your visit to Fort Collins, you can camp in the nearby Arapaho and Roosevelt National Forests or stay in the upscale guest rooms with in-room record players at The Elizabeth Hotel, an Autograph Collection hotel with a musical-instrument-lending library and a live music venue.
+- Stay in the upscale guest rooms with in-room record players at The Elizabeth Hotel, an Autograph Collection hotel with a musical-instrument-lending library and a live music venue.

 From Kristin of World on Wheels